rule

 Text 25

-If due to negligence the yogî should perform a reprehensible act, should he by the process of yoga only burn up that sin; in these matters should he never at any time operate differently [compare B.G.
-1.5: 17, 4: 19, 9.30].
+If a yogi out of negligence is of a reprehensible deed, he should by the process of yoga only burn up that sin.
+In matters like these he should never at any time operate differently [compare B.G.
+1.5: 17, 4: 19, 9: 30].
+(Vedabase)

 Text 26